gatblau/onix/connectors/ansible/inventory/readme.md

 ## Trying it out

-In order to try the plugin out, see an example in the [samples folder](./examples/readme.md).
+In order to try the plugin out, see an example in the [examples folder](./examples/readme.md).

 ### NOTE
 This plugin is based on the Tower plugin by Matthew Jones and Yunfan Zhang as shown [here](https://github.com/ansible/ansible/blob/stable-2.7/lib/ansible/plugins/inventory/tower.py).